 To summarize, the Adventure harness is a great-looking and durable harness with adjustment points on all straps for the best fit.

 Our first problem with this harness was setting the straps properly.
-I spent a lot of time tightening and loosening the straps on our first walk but the truth is that the part between the front legs and on the back is just a little shorter than it should be on Mia.
-This might not be an issue for other dogs but in general, you want a little more room behind the dog’s front legs to be sure the harness is not rubbing the armpits.
+I spent a lot of time tightening and loosening the straps on our first walk, but the truth is that the part between the front legs and on the back is just a little shorter than it should be on Mia.
+This might not be an issue for other dogs, but in general, you want a bit more room behind the dog’s front legs to be sure the harness is not rubbing the armpits.